SeleniumHQ/docs/03_WebDriver.md

 WebDriver driver = new ChromeDriver();
 ```

-Remeber that you have to set the path to the chromedriver executable.
+Remember that you have to set the path to the chromedriver executable.
 This is possible using the following line:

 ```java